Catboy96/Gekko/README.md

 Checking for /root/gekkotest-remote...
 Exist.
 Changes will be taken:
 * /root/gekkotest-remote/app.py
-> /root/gekkotest-remote/db.py
 + /root/gekkotest-remote/assets/logo.png
 Disconnecting...
 Done.

 0.102 MB need to upload.
-0.003 MB need to download.
 ```
 Sync using password.
-Add ```-r``` if you don't want to change your local file.
+Add ```-f``` if you want to a full sync.
+Full sync will erase remote folder and re-upload local files.
 ```
-$ gekko run MyServer -p P@ssw0rd -r
+$ gekko run MyServer -p P@ssw0rd
 Connecting to myserver.com...
 Connected.
 Make directory at /root/gekkotest-remote...
 Skipped.
 Change directory to /root/gekkotest-remote...
 Done.